 2. Muscle Cramps

-Overdosing on magnesium supplements leads to muscle cramping and twitching in pregnant.
+Overdosing on magnesium supplements leads to muscle cramping and twitching in pregnant women.

 4. Other Health Problems

-High magnesium levels lead to a lack of a knee-jerk reflex in the body.
+High magnesium levels lead to a lack of the knee-jerk reflex in the body.
 Overdosing on supplements may even lead to cardiac arrest, irregular heartbeat, and blurry vision.

-According to a 2004 study conducted by the University of Birmingham, magnesium is better absorbed without adverse effects by soaking in Epsom salt baths through the skin.
-Ingesting magnesium supplements orally sometimes interferes with the magnesium absorption process for those with Celiac disease and Type 2 diabetes which is why soaking in Epsom salt baths proves to be highly useful.
+According to a 2004 study conducted by the University of Birmingham, magnesium is better absorbed through the skin without adverse effects by soaking in Epsom salt baths.
+Ingesting magnesium supplements orally sometimes interferes with the magnesium absorption process for those with Celiac disease and Type 2 diabetes, which is why soaking in Epsom salt baths can prove to be highly useful.

-Magnesium sulfate in pregnancy is administered to women intravenously to prevent preterm labour and ensure a smooth delivery.
-Magnesium levels in the blood lower calcium content in uterine muscle cells and allow the uterus muscles to relax, thus preventing premature contractions early on during the 37 weeks of pregnancy.
+Magnesium sulfate in pregnancy is administered to women intravenously to prevent preterm labour and ensure a smooth delivery process.
+Magnesium levels in the blood lower calcium content in uterine muscle cells, and allow the uterus muscles to relax, thus preventing premature contractions early on during the 37 weeks of pregnancy.

-Even though using magnesium sulfate in pregnancy does not prevent delivery, it can slow and delay delivery by a few days which makes a significant difference in the proper development of a foetus, thus preventing death and regulating fetal lung functions.
+Using magnesium sulfate in pregnancy can help to slow and delay delivery by a few days, which makes a significant difference in the proper development of a foetus, prevents death, and regulates fetal lung functions.
 Additionally, the risk of cerebral palsy for babies is also lowered by ingesting magnesium sulfate during pregnancy.